-Function is defined in many textbooks as a correspondence relationship between two quantities x and y such that for every x, there is one and only one value for y.
-Definitions are important to know but in the case of function, the only time students will ever use the definition of function as correspondence is when the question is “Which of the following represents a function?”.
-I think it would be more useful for students to understand function as a dependence relationship first than for them to understand function as a correspondence relationship.
+Function is defined in many textbooks as a correspondence relationship from set X to Y such that for every x (element of X), there is one and only one y value in Y. Definitions are important to know but in the case of function, the only time students will ever use the definition of function as correspondence is when the question is “Which of the following represents a function?”.
+I think it would be more useful for students to understand function as a dependence/covariational relationship first than for them to understand function as a correspondence relationship.
 The latter can come much later.
-In dependence relationship “a quantity should be called a function only if it depends on another quantity in such a way that if the latter is changed the former undergoes change itself” (Sfard, 1991, p.
-15).
+In dependence/co-variational relationship “a quantity should be called a function only if it depends on another quantity in such a way that if the latter is changed the former undergoes change itself” (Sfard, 1991, p.
+15)

 The concept of change and describing change is a fundamental idea students should learn about functions.
 Change, properties, and representations.
-These are the big ideas we should emphasize when we teach functions of any kind – polynomial, exponential, logarithmic, etc. Answer the following questions to get a sense of what I mean.
+These are the big ‘ideas’ or components we should emphasize when we teach functions of any kind – polynomial, exponential, logarithmic, etc. Answer the following questions to get a sense of what I mean.

 1. Which equation shows the fastest change in y when x takes values from 1 to 5?

 A. y = 4x2 B. y = -2x2 C. y = x2 + 10 D. y = 6x2 – 5

 2. Point P moves along the graph of y = 5x2, at which point will it cross the line y = 5?

 A. (5, 0) and (0,5) B. (-5, 0) and (0,-5) C. (1, 5) and (-1, 5) D. (5, 1) and (5,-1)

 A. h(x) = x3 + 1 B. h(x) = x3 – 1

 C. h(x) = 2x3 + 1 D. h(x) = 2x3 + 4